brainbox001/novel-app/README.md

 + The application has a solid architecture that balances user's experience with its scalability.
 A route would not hold more than 40kb of data in memory at a time, data with more kb size are sent as chunks inorder to prevent peformance degradation.
 The database queries are well indexed for logarithmic time query lookup.

+Application functionalities tested with unit tests and integration test.

 **Tech stacks - Docker, Typescript, Nodejs, Express, Redis, Mongodb**.

 For more info about the app, contact me - +2348168958556 on telegram // momsdboy@gmail.com - email.